czhuang/JSB-Chorales-dataset/README.md

 # JSB-Chorales-dataset
 Dataset for JSB Chorales at different temporal resolutions, with train, validation, test split from [Boulanger-Lewandowski (2012)][nicolas-data].

 Three temporal resolutions are provided: quarter, 8th, 16th.
-They are created by choosing the pitch that is heard on the specified temporal grid.
+These "quantizations" are created by retaining the pitches heard on the specified temporal grid.

 ## Example usage:
 ```python